SixSq/old.sixsq.github.com/README.md

   * See if we can add some indicator of the number of banner images in the rotation.
 Use the pager from bxslider?

-  * There are currently no "Services".
-Should we maintain the distinction between "Products" and "Services"?
+  * ~~There are currently no "Services".
+Should we maintain the distinction between "Products" and "Services"?~~

-  * Pagination is not working yet.
-Paging by category type requires a plugin.
+  * ~~Pagination is not working yet.
+Paging by category type requires a plugin.~~ (removed for the moment)

-  * The "Lorem ipsum..." text in the customers footer needs to be changed.
-What is it that we want to say here?
+  * ~~The "Lorem ipsum..." text in the customers footer needs to be changed.
+What is it that we want to say here? ~~

-  * Need to find images for products (and services if they're kept).
+  * Need to find images for products ~~(and services if they're kept)~~.

   * The mechanism used to add images to the products requires two different images to be made for each product.
 This will be